Randy Bullock: New York Jets

 On November 10, 2015, Bullock was signed as a free agent by the New York Jets after veteran Nick Folk suffered a quadriceps injury the previous game and was placed on injured reserve.
 On December 6, 2015, Bullock scored 11 points against the New York Giants, including the game-winning attempt in overtime.
 On December 19, 2015, Bullock kicked two field goals, including the game-winner against the Dallas Cowboys.
 Bullock missed an extra point and a field goal against Dallas.
-On December 27, 2015, Bullock scored 8 points against the New England Patriots, including a 49-yard attempt to tie the game in the final minutes of the 4th quarter.
+On December 27, 2015, Bullock scored eight points against the New England Patriots, including a 49-yard attempt to tie the game in the final minutes of the fourth quarter.
+In the 2015 season, he converted 19 of 23 field goal attempts and 22 of 25 extra point attempts in his time with two teams.

 New York Giants (first stint)

 On August 22, 2016, Bullock was signed by the New York Giants.
 On September 13, 2016, Bullock was released by the Giants after the season opener against the Dallas Cowboys.
 Bullock was only needed for one game due to the suspension of Josh Brown.